Australian-Imaging-Service/tbp-demo/README.md

 # National Total Body PET - Australian Imaging Service Demonstration

+## Logging into AIS XNAT

+You can log in using:

+* Australian Access Federation (AAF) - Your institutional login
+* Unikey - USyd staff/students only
+* Database - demo & role accounts only

 ## Navigating to an imaging session

 ### Descend through the tree